RedBloodCell1/neetcode/README.md

 - So here i will go for linked list.
 Doing "Reorder Linked List"
 - HOLY....
 I DID TRAPPING RAIN WATER (HARD) QUESTION BY MYSELF.
 IM SO PROUD OF MYSELF.
 - I look at his solution and damn, what am i even doing XDDDDDDDDDDD. but at least i manage to find a solution by myself and im really proud of it.
 See you tomorrow.
 Thats 1 hard question down.

+Day 2:

+- I solve 1 medium question on leetcode, and attempt 1 medium question which i know how to do but still cant implement it because of some unclear logic